-Our lower school curriculum is tailor-made to facilitate the gradual transition of all Trent InternationalE students, from the foundational necessities of our holistic method to the flourishing of individual thought and academic exploration.
-It is our mission to allow each and every student to grow into an individual, without the compromise of core and integral academic skills that will function as necessity in their future schooling.
+Our Lower school curriculum is tailor-made to facilitate the gradual transition of all Trent InternationalE students, from the foundational necessities of our holistic teaching methods to the flourishing of individual thought and academic exploration.
+It is our mission to allow each and every student to grow into an individual without compromising core values and integral skills that will be necessary in their future schooling.

-We are excited to bring IB (the International Baccalaureate) Primary Years Programme (PYP) to our elementry grades in near future.
-The PYP program focuses on the development of the whole child as an inquirer, both in the classroom and in the world.
-It prepares students to become active, caring and life long learners who respects themselves and others while participating in the world around them.
+Trent will be implementing the International Baccalaureate Primary Years Program (IB PYP) in our elementary grades.
+PYP focuses on the development of the whole child as an inquirer, both in the classroom and in the world.
+This program prepares students to become active, caring, and lifelong learners who respect both themselves and others, while participating in the world around them.

 The second-grade program utilizes and builds on skills learned in the previous year.
 Students will attain a deeper understanding of detailed course work.
 We will delve deeper into the Sciences, Mathematics, Reading, Social Studies.
 Also, students will participate in activities to further develop their self-esteem and social skills.